boonleng/rats/README.md

 Various Analyses on Time Series
 ===

-Example analyses using various deep-learning techniques, filtering, preditions.
-These are just example scripts that either I put together from scratch to help me learn or some that are modified from a tutorial somewhere in the cyberspace.
+Example analysis techniques using deep-learning techniques, filtering, and preditions.
+These are just simple illustrative scripts that either I put together from scratch to help me learn or something that I modified from a tutorial somewhere in the internet.

 ## Requirements